marxin/texi2rst-generated/sphinx/gccint/memory-management-and-type-information/the-inside-of-a-gty.rst

   This is somewhat dangerous; the only safe use is in a union when one field really isn't ever used.

+  .. index:: callback

+``callback``
+  ``callback`` should be applied to fields with pointer to function type and causes the field to be ignored similarly to ``skip``, except when writing PCH and the field is non-NULL it will remember the field's address for relocation purposes if the process writing PCH has different load base from a process reading PCH.

   .. index:: for_user

 ``for_user``